 Rocket Mortgage accepts certain third-party down payment assistance.

 Government-backed USDA and VA loans can allow you to buy a home with $0 down.
 The fact that these loans are backed by the federal government allows lenders to be more lenient with down payment requirements.
 Both you and your home must meet USDA loan standards to qualify for a mortgage, and you must meet service requirements with a VA loan.

 You may also be able to get a conventional loan with a low down payment.
-Freddie Mac’s Home Possible® program offers lower monthly mortgage insurance payments and loans with 3% down.
-You can also get a government-backed FHA loan with 3.5% down which is a great option if you have bad credit.
+Freddie Mac’s Home Possible® or Fannie Mae’s HomeReady® program offers lower monthly payments toward your mortgage insurance and loans with 3% down.
+You can also get a government-backed FHA loan with 3.5% down, which can be a great option if you have bad credit.

-Home Buying - 8-minute read
+Refinancing - 8-minute read

 Victoria Araj - July 12, 2023

 Refinancing your home can give you more flexibility, but there are a few conditions you’ll have to meet first.
 Learn more with our in-depth requirements guide.